|Elliott Sound Products||Transformers - The Variac™|

 Any non-isolated Variac must be considered to be as dangerous as the mains itself, regardless of the output voltage at the time.
 Because there is always a risk that active and neutral could be reversed, no part of the output of a Variac can be considered safe unless it is stated to be isolated (and tested to verify that this is the case).
 Since the vast majority of all variacs sold are non-isolated, the output must therefore be considered to be live.

 For this reason, any Variac should be fitted with an earthed input lead with a normal mains plug.
 The output must likewise be connected to a mains socket, and all wiring enclosed.
-Some are supplied like this, while others are "panel mounting", meaning that the user is expected to use the Variac as a fixed appliance, and wire the output either to an approved receptacle or to another fixed appliance that uses the variable mains voltage obtained.
+Some are supplied like this, while others are 'panel mounting', meaning that the user is expected to use the Variac as a fixed component within an appliance, and wire the output either to an approved receptacle or to another fixed appliance that uses the variable mains voltage obtained.

 On no account should a non-enclosed Variac be used as a bench tool with leads hanging off the terminal block.
 This is an inherently lethal way to use it, and cannot be discouraged strongly enough.